abhinay12890/ecommerce-analytics-sql-powerbi/README.md

   * Revenue Distribution is highly skewed with small group of customers contributing disproportionately to sales.
   * Most customes make relatively few purchases.
 **Logistics**
-  * Total Freight Charfes exceeded 2.25M.
+  * Total Freight Charges exceeded 2.25M.
   * Freight charges do not appear to be determined solely by product size, indicating additional factors like distance and shipping conditions.